myDevicesIoT/cayenne-docs/docs/MQTTAPIS.md

 To tell Cayenne what the updated value is, we refer to the [Send Actuator Updated Value](#bring-your-own-thing-api-mqtt-messaging-topics-send-actuator-updated-value) section of the docs.
 There, we find the details on what MQTT call to make.
 According to the docs, Cayenne expects one of the following:

 ```
-v1/username/things/clientID/digital/channel
-v1/username/things/clientID/analog/channel
+v1/username/things/clientID/data/channel
 ```

-In our case, we're using a Digital (0/1) actuator, so we use the first form.
 Once again, we then substitute in the values for our account, board and actuator.

 + Replace **username** with the **MQTT Username** for your account.
 + Replace **clientID** with the **Client ID** for your board.